shishenyxx/PASM/Snakemake_pipeline/README.md

 ## Input:
 These are headers of the input file list.
 #### sample
-User defiend name for the specific sample.
+User defined name for the specific sample.
 #### tumor
 The name of the "tumor" sample from the tags in the bam header.
 #### normal